Sk3llington/Purple-Teaming/README.md

 107,601 requests were made to the hidden directory 'secret_folder'. between Sep 15, 2021 @ 02:55:00 and Sep 15, 2021 @ 03:12:00

-The requests were made from the IP address `192.168.1.90`.

 ![requested_file_report](https://github.com/Sk3llington/Purple-Teaming/blob/main/images/requested_file_report.png)